 More specifically, the beginning and late summer is probably the ideal time for hikers to visit and be able to take full advantage of Ireland’s beauty.

 During this time of year, the trails are most accessible and less crowded.
-The longer daylight hours mean you can take advantage of your days (morning or evening) even more.
+The lengthy daylight hours mean you can take advantage of long days to explore even more.

 In the spring and autumn, you may enjoy the mild weather for a day of physical activity.
 However, you may find it a bit windy and the weather more changeable.
 Be prepared and you’ll surely enjoy the hike and stunning views!